Izu Oceanic Park - Tips For Relaxed Diving at This Awesome Spot in Japan

 |Sponges||Sardines/herrings||Puffers||Shrimps||Pumping/washing machine/OMG/hold your regulator

-Izu Ocean Park / Izu Kaiyo Koen - Awesome Dive Facility in Japan!
+Izu Oceanic Park / Izu Kaiyo Koen - Awesome Dive Facility in Japan!

-Tips for Relaxed Diving at Izu Ocean Park
+Tips for Relaxed Diving at Izu Oceanic Park

 Countless divers during the weekend at Ito (Izu Peninsula)